Marco collapses, sets stage for Laura to hit US as hurricane

 “We’re only going to dodge the bullet so many times.
 And the current forecast for Laura has it focused intently on Louisiana,” Gov. John Bel Edwards told a news briefing.

 Shrimp trawlers and fishing boats were tied up in a Louisiana harbor ahead of the storms.
 Red flags warned swimmers away from the pounding surf.
-Both in-person classes and virtual school sessions required because of the coronavirus pandemic were canceled in some districts.
+Both in-person classes and virtual school sessions were canceled in some districts.

-A food bank that has been twice as busy as normal since March providing meals to people affected by the pandemic prepared to shut down for a few days because of the weather, but not before distributing a last round of provisions to the needy.
+In Port Arthur Texas, Mayor Thurman Bartie warned that unless the forecast changes and pushes Laura’s landfall farther east, he will ask the city’s more than 54,000 residents to evacuate starting at 6 a.m.
+Tuesday.

-“We’re very tired,” said Lawrence DeHart, director of Terrebonne Churches United Foodbank in Houma.
+“If you decide to stay, you’re staying on your own,” Bartie said.

-Once Laura passes Cuba, the system could quickly strengthen over warm water, which acts as fuel to supercharge the storm.
-Forecasters predicted winds of 105 mph before landfall, but some models showed an even stronger storm.
+Mandatory evacuation orders were issued for much of Cameron Parish on the Texas border, where officials said seawater pushed inland by the storm could submerge communities including Cameron, population about 410.

-Together, the two storms could bring a total of 2 feet (0.6 meters) of rain to parts of Louisiana, perhaps raising the storm surge to more than 10 feet along the Louisiana coast and pushing water 30 miles (48 kilometers) up the rivers in a worst-case scenario, said meteorologist Benjamin Schott, who runs the National Weather Service office in Slidell, Louisiana.
-Some towns along lakes and rivers could be swamped.
+“We want everybody to get out safely,” said Ashley Buller, the assistant director for emergency preparedness.

-The double punch comes just days before the Aug.
-29 anniversary of Hurricane Katrina, which breached the levees in New Orleans, flattened much of the Mississippi coast and killed as many as 1,800 people.
+The punch from back-to-back storms comes just days before the Aug.
+29 anniversary of Hurricane Katrina, which breached the levees in New Orleans, flattened much of the Mississippi coast and killed as many as 1,800 people in 2005.

 August Creppel, chief of the United Houma Nation, was worried about the group’s 17,000 members, spread out over six parishes along the Louisiana coast.
 He took part in a ceremony Saturday at the Superdome in New Orleans that included Native American singing and prayers to commemorate the hurricane’s 15th anniversary.